 button to start verification.
 The verification should pass indicating that N-way conformation holds.

-As an experiment, change one of the module interfaces, e.g. swap polarity of chrg_ack
+As an experiment, change one of the module interfaces, e.g. delay pass-

-(by right-clicking the transitions of this signal and selecting Mirror transition sign in the pop up menu).
-Note that now each individual module still passes all the standard verification checks, but the overall system is wrong, as CHARG_GN
+by creating a causality arc to the former transition from the later.
+Note that now each individual module still passes all the standard verification checks, but the overall system is wrong, as CHARGE_GP

-.
-Repeating the verification of N-way conformation now yields a violation trace, together with the name of offending signal:
+is not ready to receive.
+Repeating the verification of N-way conformation now yields a violation trace, together with the name of the offending signal:

 Note that if Play